 Now, for whatever reason, society decides that some goods and services would be better provided by a government instead of a private market and so it decides to levy a tax on citizens in order to pay for those goods and services.

 A more interesting point to note, and slightly controversial point, relates to the impact on national income once the government tax and spend policy is introduced.
-I have illustrated in the diagram a slight reduction in national income from Y to Y' as a consequence of the policy.
+I have illustrated in the graph a slight reduction in national income from Y to Y' as a consequence of the policy.
 The reason for this is that there will be some loss of efficiency implied by the policy.
 This is not a criticism of the policy in and of itself, it is just a cost of gaining some extra stability in the economy.

 There are, of course, some products (called public goods) that the private sector cannot provide in an efficient manner and that the government can do a better job of providing.
 For these public goods you could draw a new CF that gives society both more stability and a higher national income.
 There are also some government taxes and subsidies that work to correct market failures, and these too can increase national income and stability.

-But in total the weight of evidence is clear, and that is that governments operate with less efficiency than c competitive markets, and so we have to accept some overall cost to national income as governments pay for their activities by taxing the private sector.
+However, with these sorts of exceptions noted, the total weight of evidence is clear, and that is that governments operate with less efficiency than competitive markets, and so we have to accept some overall cost to national income as governments pay for their activities by taxing the private sector.

 Later on I'll discuss a range of factors that cause changes to the size of the Keynesian multiplier, but first I want to demonstrate how the flatter CF' line gives greater economic stability.